Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at office desks.

 If you want to make a great difference in improving your workspace, then invest in some green plants.
 They help you breathe better, that in turn makes you feel fresher.
 Now feeling fresher will make you do your tasks more efficiently and effectively.
 On a side note, plants will also help reduce any pollution in your workspace.

-Put up inspiring quotes around your desk
+Put up inspiring quotes for cubicle decor

 Not all days are rainbows and sunshine, especially when it comes to work.